ericrqs/Juniper-vMX/README.md

 #### Cards

+Import the VFP OVA.
+Ensure that the VFP VM has at least 4096MB of RAM.
+Otherwise it will fail to handshake with the VCP.

 Take a snapshot of the card VM immediately with a name like `ss`.

-Then immediately take another snapshot called `card0`.
-This snapshot will be called `ss/card0`.

-If you want to deploy cards beyond card 0, you must create additional snapshots of the card VM after setting the card id in a file on the VM.
+For every card you want to deploy, including card 0, you must set the card id on the VM and take a snapshot.
+The factory image may start with card id 3, which will crash the automation.

-For each card beyond card 0:
+For each card including 0:
 - Revert the VM to the first snapshot `ss`
 - Boot the VM
 - Log in as root/root
 - Write the desired card id to a file called `/var/jnx/card/local/slot`.
-For example, for card #1:
+For example, for card 0:

         mkdir -p /var/jnx/card/local
-        echo 1 > /var/jnx/card/local/slot
+        echo 0 > /var/jnx/card/local/slot
         reboot

 - Log in again as root/root
 - Ensure that the card id file has influenced the IP on interface 'int' using `ifconfig`.
-For example for card 1 this should display `128.0.0.17`.
+For example for card 1 it should display `128.0.0.17`.

 - Shut down the VM OS: `halt`